Global research Commons: Europe and beyond

-Save the Date: RDA and EOSC Future are pleased to announce a half-day satellite event in conjunction with the RDA 20th Plenary Meeting
+RDA and EOSC Future are pleased to collaborate on a half-day satellite event in conjunction with the RDA 20th Plenary Meeting

 “Building blocks of Global Research Commons: Europe and beyond”

 About the event: Implementing research commons at disciplinary, regional or national level is a common issue across the globe.
 The challenges are diverse and have to take into account many policy, governance or technical focused complexities.
 This event will focus on the issues related to practical implementation of research commons.
-The opening panel session will discuss diverse global perspectives in approaches to implementation, and will examine several themes and challenges in assembling the main features of such research commons.
-The second part of the event will focus on how to implement these challenges from the bottom-up, showcasing examples of how RDA’s diverse data community are tackling challenges, with specific examples from the EOSC Future contexts.
+The opening session will be a collaboration with members of the RDA's Global Open Research Commons WG, and a high-level panel discuss diverse global perspectives in approaches to implementation, and will examine several themes and challenges in assembling the main features of such research commons, including the researcher perspective.
+The second part of the event will focus on how to implement these challenges from the bottom-up, showcasing examples of how RDA’s diverse data community are tackling challenges, with specific examples from the RDA EOSC Future Open Calls projects and Ambassador programme.
 Topics will cover practical aspects of implementation such as Interoperability, Discoverability and Community Engagement.
 The event is jointly organised by RDA and the EOSC Future project.

 This event will be of interest to: International audiences involved in implementing research commons at disciplinary,regional or national levels, funders, data experts, technical managers, and other implementorin general those implementing research commons.

 This event is free to attend as a stand-alone workshop of RDA P20.
 To attend the RDA P20 event please register via the P20 registration.
 You can also register for this event as part of the Plenary 20 registration.